Golf GPS Device Reviews: GolfBuddy Tour

 Cost/Value

-Retail Price: The GolfBuddy Tour retails for $349.99, the lowest of the colorunits tested.
+Retail Price: The GolfBuddy Tour retails for $289.99, and is one of the least expensive devices tested.

 Fees for Access to Course Database: Zippo.
 No additional annual fees or course download fees.
 We like it!

-Three-Year Total Cost of Ownership: With no additional annual fees or course download fees, the GolfBuddy Tour actually winds up being less expensive than most of its competitors when it comes to the three-year total cost of ownership (which we feel is a much better indication of the actual cost to the user).
-Only the Bushnell Neo and IZZO SWAMI, devices with far less features, were less expensive over three years.
+Three-Year Total Cost of Ownership: With no additional annual fees or course download fees, the GolfBuddy Tour winds up being less expensive than a number of its competitors when it comes to the three-year total cost of ownership (which we feel is a much better indication of the actual cost to the user).

-Value: A reasonable cost for the device coupled with solid ease of use make this device one that provides a fair amount of bang for the buck.
+Value: A reasonable cost for the device coupled with solid ease of use make the GolfBuddy Tour a device to consider.